exiang/open_hub_wiki/Module-Config.md

 }
 ```

 You like to set a default value to it.
+By this we means the value will be commit to the code repository and available to the public when they download and install your module.
 If this value are the same for both `web` and `console` environments, you put it at `/protected/boilerplateStart/modules/config/base.php`:
 ```
 <?php